 Diabetes is a very common chronic disease.
 Stigma still exists and can negatively impact a person’s self-care behaviors.
 This may make it less likely they get the help they need to manage the condition.

-Diabetes stigma occurs when a person living with diabetes feels excluded, rejected, or blamed for living with a chronic condition, say researchers.
-The person may feel as though others are judging them.
+Diabetes stigma occurs when a person living with diabetes feels excluded, rejected, or blamed for living with a chronic condition,

 Certain observable behaviors and characteristics of diabetes may lead a person to feel stigma and shame.
 Examples include: